SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 # Setup SAP Business Application Studio and a dev space

 ## [1/8] Use SAP Business Technology Platform
-It is assumed that you have access to SAP Business Technology Platform - either via your organization or via a free trial, as described in [prerequisites](../../prerequisites.md).
+It is assumed that you have access to the SAP Business Technology Platform - either via your organization or via a free trial, as described in [prerequisites](../../prerequisites.md).

 If you are using SAP BTP Trial, then open it: https://hanatrial.ondemand.com/